 - Australia does not have an embassy or consulate in Algeria.
 The

 Canadian Embassy in Algiers, provides consular assistance to Australians in Algeria.
 This service includes the issuance of provisional travel documents.
 The

 Australian Embassy in Paris, France, can also assist Australians in Algeria.

 Travel smart for general advice for all travellers.

 Entry and exit

-Algerian minors (under 19 years of age), including dual nationals, require the written consent of their father before they are permitted to leave Algerian territory.
+Algerian minors (under 19 years of age), including dual nationals, require the written consent of their father to leave Algerian territory.

-Ensure your passport is valid for at least six months after the date you intend to return to Australia, and that you have at least one blank page for entry and exit stamps.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia and that you have at least one blank page for entry and exit stamps.

 Safety and security